Join us and become a Woodland Wild Thing

 Developed in partnership with the National Trust at their fantastic Forest School site at Fontmell Down near Shaftesbury.

-The Woodland Wild Things Forest School is part of the Chase & Chalke Valley Landscape Partnership Scheme and aims to connect more young people to the amazing landscape of Cranborne Chase Area of Outstanding Natural Beauty.
+The Woodland Wild Things Forest School is part of the Chase & Chalke Valley Landscape Partnership Scheme and aims to connect more young people to the amazing landscape of Cranborne Chase National Landscape.

 The Woodland Wild Things Forest School is part of the wider Chase & Chalke Wonderful Woodlands project.
 For more information on the project, click here.